ess-dmsc/streaming-data-types/README.md

 # Streaming Data Types

-FlatBuffers is the format chosen for the ESS messaging system.
+FlatBuffers is the format chosen for the ESS messaging system..

 We would like to be able to read any message in the system at any time,
 therefore: